Home

 • Faster green-up in spring than other warm season grasses, including some varieties of Buffalo grass, Bermudagrass and Zoysia.

 MoBuff, like most other varieties, is best suited for arid or semi-arid climates.
-Even though it was developed in Missouri to survive Missouri winters, it has demonstrated the potential to decline in wet years.
+Even though it was developed in Missouri to survive Missouri winters, Missouri can get a lot of rain and the grass tends to decline in wet years.

-Legacy has established the current benchmark for quality in northern states and southern Canada.
+Legacy has established the current top variety in northern states and southern Canada.
 It forms a thick, beautiful, dark blue-green turf.
 Below are more advantages of Legacy buffalo grass.

 • One of the more beautiful buffalo grass varieties.